11zouzou11/Samar-Beauty/README.md

 Samar Beauty is a website for the modern women and men who wants to take care of their skin and renew their youth cells. it's a website with various treatments and servecis to help the customers to take care of their skin and body.
+Samar is a professional, experienced and licensened dermathologist with more than 10 years of practice.

+This is the first of four Milestone Projects that the developer must complete during their Full Stack Web Development Program at The Code Institute.

+The main requirements were to make a responsive and static website with a minimum of three pages using primarily **HTML5** and **CSS3**.

 [Back to top ⇧](#Samar-Beauty)